Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Edit data/Offline edit and sync/README.md

 # Offline edit and sync

-Synchronize offline edits with a feature service.
+Synchronize offline edits with a feature service using a popup.

 ![Map with features](offline-edit-sync-1.png)
 ![Select feature layers](offline-edit-sync-2.png)